EuclidProtocol/docs/docs/Euclid Smart Contracts/CosmWasm/Factory.md

     },
 }
 ```
-- The `msg` field here should be the Binary encoded representation of the JSON message of a  `CW20HookMsg` (Swap or RemoveLiquidity).
+- The `msg` field here should be the Binary encoded representation of the JSON message of a  `FactoryCW20HookMsg` (Swap,RemoveLiquidity, or DepositToken).
 :::